 Which is why we put Crimsafe screens through comprehensive corrosion testing – the Australian Standard Salt Spray Test (AS 2331.3.1), and even more rigorous Prohesion Accelerated Test (ATSM G85).

 And where other screens fell down, we passed every test with flying colours, meaning your Crimsafe screens will look great and stay strong for longer.

 A 1,000 hour salt spray test is a common measure for corrosion in stainless steel security products.
 This is equivalent to approximately 10 years environmental exposure.
 Crimsafe passed this test, but also passed a much tougher test – 3,000 hours in the Prohesion Accelerated cyclic test.
-That’s equivalent to 30 years environmental exposure.

 The Salt Spray Test

 In the industry standard Salt Spray Test, a salt solution is sprayed at the test samples for 1000 hours, simulating 10 years of exposure to very harsh weathering conditions.
 (AS 2331.3.1)